emberjs/rfcs/text/0000-ember-new-lang.md

 ## Alternatives
 These are the alternative approaches that we are aware of; if more become apparent in discussion, this RFC will be updated to include them.

-- Set the default html lang attribute to `en-US` (the language of the Ember.js project) and assume users will either change the `lang` value themselves, or use `ember-intl` for apps that require globalization.
+- Set the default html lang attribute to `en-US` (the language of the Ember.js project) and assume users will either change the `lang` value themselves, or rely exclusively on `ember-intl` (and not just for apps that require full globalization).
   - [Valuable discussion points in this issue](https://github.com/emberjs/rfcs/issues/595)
   > The data we already have suggests that most Ember applications are:... in English... use internationalization if other languages are required
   - We have existing art in other frameworks (Vue sets `lang="en"` by default)